kentlouisetonino/kentlouisetonino/README.md

-_Experienced Computer Programmer with demonstrated history of working in NodeJS Software Development.
+_Experienced Computer Programmer with demonstrated history of working in Software Development.
 Also a Programmer willing to learn old and new technologies with a strong get it done mindset._

+**_Programming Languages_** <br />
+- _JavaScript, TypeScript, Python, C++_

 # Experience
 **_Software Engineer_**, _Cell 5_ <br />